Chipotle May Reverse Course On Firing Manager Who Refused To Serve Black Patrons Accused Of Dining And Dashing

 — The Daily Caller (@DailyCaller) November 18, 2018

 In one of his tweets, Ali states that he thinks Chipotle is “catchin up to us fam” and wonders if they should “change locations.”
 Fox News reports that in another, he calls dine and dash “forever interesting.”
 Back in 2015, he bragged on Twitter about dining at an Applebee’s restaurant, leaving the waitress a 20-cent tip, and leaving without paying.
 He described dine and dash as “borrowing the food” and also bragged about stealing Tabasco sauce from Chipotle.
 In one post, he advocated hurting someone if they tried to confront them about not paying, saying, “don’t hesitate to truck the s*** out of that b****.”
-Commenting on the incident shown in the viral video, Ali called the Chipotle manager racist, adding that he felt like she was asking for proof of income, as if he were applying for a loan instead of trying to eat.
+Commenting on the incident shown in the viral video, Ali called the Chipotle manager racist, adding that he felt like she was asking for proof of income as if he were applying for a loan instead of trying to eat.

 Following the emergence of the tweets, Chipotle issued a new statement in which they said they will conduct an additional investigation into the incident.
 Following completion of that investigation, Chipotle Chief Communications Officer Laurie Schalow said the company will “re-train and re-hire” as appropriate.